NikoJako/NikoJako/README.md

 - 👋 Hi, I’m @NikoJako
-- 👀 I’m interested in Embedded programming, Embedded Linux
+- 👀 I’m interested in Embedded programming, and Embedded Linux
 - 🌱 I’m currently learning C and embedded programming by way of the STM32F407G
 - 💞️ I’m looking to collaborate on better coding techniques
 - 📫 How to reach me ...